KeizerHarm/CK3Beagle/Documentation/Smells/HiddenDependencies.md

 If something is forbidden (like the use of `root`), when can it be allowed?

 #### Allowed if in Name
-If the word `root`, `prev`, the scope's name or the variable's name, are part of the macro's name, they will be allowed.
+If the word is part of the macro's name, they will be allowed.
 <pre>
 pope_likes_root = {
 	title:k_papacy.holder = {